fablabsantander/cubo/README.md

 - RatRig profiles
 - 627 bearings
 - wood/plexiglass plates
+- complex pieces are 3D printed
+- the XY movement follow the "coreXY" scheme (see www.corexy.com)

 Coding conventions for openscad files:
 - try to comment every decision in the design